ian-IBCIRL/IB-PP4-MVP/README.md

 * [Back to top of README.md](#the-garage)

 #### Home page
-A homepage was built to welcome the user to the site and clearly convey the site’s purpose.
+A homepage was built to welcome the user to the site and clearly convey the site’s purpose with some interesting initial posts.
-The call to action for the user to search for cars is at the top of the main page, with a large hero message.
-At the bottom of the page a clear list of the benefits of signing up is displayed.

 Public domain images were found on https://www.pexels.com/search/car%20webp/

+#### Deleting posts
+Got post deletion working, although need to add "Are you sure?" logic

+Thanks to this post https://stackoverflow.com/questions/51781841/delete-a-post-in-django

 ------